wernerjoss/grav-plugin-fullcalendar/README.md

 As an addition, you can show a Picture for the current month above the calendar widget.
 Just put 12 Image Files named 'January.jpg', 'February.jpg', ... , 'December.jpg' in the Folder for your Page where the Calendar will be placed.

+### additional note on updated month pic feature:
+the plugin will now change the displayed image when visitor clicks prev/next/home button. this will only work when picture files are named correctly according to active locale. for locale 'en' , this means 'January.jpg, February.jpg, March.jpg ....' for locale 'de' , this means 'Januar.jpg, Februar.jpg, März.jpg ....' and so on...

 ## Credits

 This Plugin is built on [fullcalendar.io](https://fullcalendar.io)